Need Your Own Survey?

 What is a Mortgage Valuation?

 Buying your first home?
 You'll likely encounter a mortgage valuation during your mortgage application.
-Many first-time buyers confuse it with a structural survey (Level 3 Homebuyer's Survey) due to the cost.
-However, a mortgage valuation survey is not a structural survey.
+Many first-time buyers confuse it with a Home Survey, but a mortgage valuation is not considered a Homebuyer's Survey.

 Is a Mortgage Valuation the same as a survey?

-Its primary objective is to confirm that the offered price reflects the property's fair market value.
-This ensures that if the lender needs to repossess the property, they can recoup their mortgage charge by quickly selling it on the open market.
+The lender needs to confirm that the offered price reflects the property's fair market value.
+This ensures that if the lender needs to repossess the property, they can recoup their investment by selling it on the open market.

 At what stage is a Mortgage Valuation done?